 Grilled salmon in foil takes about 20 minutes for a flavor packed meal.
 The salmon is tender and perfectly seasoned.

-Salmon is one of my favorite things to eat and this grilled recipe does not disappoint.
+Salmon is one of my favorite things seafood recipes to eat and this grilled recipe does not disappoint.
 There isn’t any cleanup thinks to the foil and it turns out perfectly.

 Ingredients